-This isn’t something that I have recently bought as I buy this fairly regularly but I thought I would add it into the video anyway.
+This isn’t something that I have recently bought as I buy this fairly regularly but I thought I would add it into this post anyway.
 This powder only costs £3 in Superdrug and is one of my holy grail foundations.
 It sets your make up really well and doesn’t dry it out but also is translucent which is perfect for pale skin.

 I wasn’t sure about this palette at first but after doing some swatches in Superdrug, I couldn’t resist buying this.
-This palette has a great amount of various colours which are perfect for Autumn.
+This palette has plenty of various colours which are perfect for Autumn.
 I don’t actually wear colours like this but after buying this palette it gives me an opportunity to be brave and try bolder colours.
-As it’s Autumn and there is plenty of natural bold colours outside, why not use this as an excuse to encompass this in my make up?
+As it’s Autumn and there is plenty of naturally bold colours outside, why not use this as an excuse to encompass this in my make up?

-Again, this is another product that I didn’t actually buy this pay day but I thought I would add it into this video/post as I haven’t really used it before.
+Again, this is another product that I didn’t actually buy this payday but I thought I would add it to this post as I haven’t really used it before.
 From first impressions, it absorbs into your skin well and does not leave them feeling greasy which is always a good thing.
 I picked it up in the Winchester Market on a 3 for £15 offer.
 They have about five different hand balms in the range so there’s definitely one for everyone.
 I picked up Citrus as I love citrus smells.
 They also have a website as Winchester may not be possible for you to visit for the sake of a hand balm.

 I have heard a lot of good things about these from fellow bloggers and that they have been described as being a dupe of the Benefit brow range and priced at £1.99, you can’t go wrong if they work!
-As I said in the video, I bought both shades in the range due to either one being too light or too dark or my eyebrows (As there’s no in between shade) so I can mix them up to give a natural look to my brows.
+I bought both shades in the range due to either one being too light or too dark or my eyebrows (As there’s no in-between shade) so I can mix them up to give a natural look to my brows.

 Laura Mercier samples: primer, tinted moisturiser, under eye brightening powder